farfadev/ngx-lib/projects/farfadev/ngx-svg/README.md

 ```

 <h3>embed SVGs for single use</h3>
-If you need to reference the SVG only once, the svg can be directly embeded via the svg attribute of the [farfa-svg] directive
+If you need to reference the SVG only once, the svg can be directly embedded via the svg attribute of the [farfa-svg] directive

 ```html
 <!-- embed inline SVG -->